Barbara Blanton: Political career

 In April 1987, Blanton announced her candidacy to represent the 30th District (composed of northern Rankin County) as a Republican in the Mississippi State Senate for the 1988-1992 term.
 In the general election on November 3, 1987, she defeated the Democratic three-term incumbent Mitch Childre in an upset victory by receiving 8,267 votes or 52% of the total, compared to Childre's 7,693 votes, or 48% of the total.

 Blanton ran for re-election in 1991, but lost to Dean Kirby in the Republican primary: Blanton received 3,915 votes, while Kirby received 5,073 votes.
 The Senate districts were redrawn in 1992, prompting a new election for the remainder of the term.
 Blanton spent almost $21,655 on her campaign for re-election, with all but $500 being from her own money.
 Kirby spent $4,819 on his campaign with $3,950 coming from contributions and less than $1000 from his own money.
 In spite of being outspent on a 5-1 margin, Blanton still lost the primary, receiving 2,565 votes compared to 3,864 for Kirby.
 After the election, the Blantons later moved to northeast Jackson, Mississippi.

 Blanton campaigned in the election for Mississippi Secretary of State in 1995 and defeated Chris Webster, a former legal aide to Governor Kirk Fordice, in the Republican primary, with 62,050 votes compared to Webster's 49,828 votes.
 However, she lost the general election to Democrat Eric Clark.
 Clark received 416,397 votes or 61% of the total, while Blanton received 266,834 votes or 39% of the total.

-She appeared in three discussions that appeared on C-Span.